NoeSamaille/sandbox/Prepare-for--Cloud-Pak-for-Data-3.0.1.md

-# Prepare Cloud Pak for Data 3.0.1
+# Prepare for Cloud Pak for Data 3.0.1

 ## Hardware requirements